NVIDIA/NeMo/docs/source/checkpoints/dist_ckpt.rst

 --------------------
 This class allows to defer tensors transformations until the actual saving.
 A factory can expand a tensor into an arbitrary sub state dict (including all supported entities listed above).
-The need for such deferral will be explained in the `Optimizers`_ section.
+The need for such deferral will be explained in the `Tensors transformations`_ section.

 LocalNonpersitentObject
 -----------------------